Description

 4. Terrain Awareness and Rescue Procedures

-- Goal: To understand terrrain safety, beacon use, and rescue procedures.
+- Goal: To understand terrain safety, beacon use, and rescue procedures.

 - Activity: